viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 # Normal Forms
 ![bg right:70% w:100%](restricted/CTable06_02.jpg)

-# Normalization Base: Functional Dependency
+# Normalization Base: Functional Dependency (FD)
 - Normalization starts by identifying **functional dependencies** of a given table
-- <span class="blue-text">Functional Dependency X&rarr;Y</span>: the values of Y are determined by the values of X. (X, Y is a set of attributes)
+- <span class="blue-text">FD X&rarr;Y</span>: the values of Y are determined by the values of X. (X, Y is a set of attributes)
-- <span class="blue-text">X&rarr;Y is full functional dependency </span>, if no attribute can be removed from X and still keep the dependency.
+- <span class="blue-text">X&rarr;Y is full FD </span>, if no attribute can be removed from X and still keep the dependency.
 - Example:
   - PROJ_NUM → PROJ_ NAME (read as PROJ_ NUM functionally determines PROJ_NAME)
   - Attribute PROJ_NUM is known as the determinant attribute
   - Attribute PROJ_NAME is known as the dependent attribute.

 # Functional Dependency Type: Partial Functional Dependency
-When there is a functional dependence in which the determinant is only part of the PK
+When there is a FD in which the determinant is only part of the PK
-- <span class="blue-text">X&rarr;Y is a partial functional dependency </span> if some attribute can be removed from X and the dependency is still there.
+- <span class="blue-text">X&rarr;Y is a partial FD </span> if X is a subset of PK.

 Example
-- functional dependency: (A, B) &rarr; C, we say it is a partial functional dependency, if we can find a subset of (A, B) to make another functional dependency: B &rarr; C
+- Give a table having PK (A, B), a FD (B &rarr; C), we say it is a partial FD because B is a subset of PK

-# Functional Dependency - Transitive dependency
+# Functional Dependency - Transitive Functional Dependency
 When the attribute is dependent on another attribute that is not part of the primary key
-- Transitive dependencies are more difficult to identify among a set of data
+- Transitive FD is more difficult to identify among a set of data
-- They occur only when a functional dependence exists among non-prime attributes Example
+- They occur only when a FD exists among non-prime attributes Example
-- given primary key: X
-- exists functional dependencies X → Y
+- Given primary key: X, we identify two FDs X → Z and X → Y
-- exists functional dependencies Y → Z
-- thus, we can find a functional dependency X → Z, which is a <span class="blue-text">transitive dependency</span> because X can determine the value of Z via Y.
+- After investigating, we also find that there is a FD Y → Z, which can support X determine Z because (X → Y) + (Y → Z) can make (X → Z) that is, x can determine the value of Z via Y.
-- Y → Z signals that a transitive dependency exists because Y is not a PK.
+- Y → Z signals that there is a <span class="blue-text">transitive FD</span> because Y is not a PK.

 # Why Do We Do Database Normalization?
 ![bg right:70% w:100%](https://cdn.hackr.io/uploads/posts/attachments/1666888816mdnYlrMoEE.png)

 # Conversion to First Normal Form (1NF)
-A table in the first normal form means
+A table in 1NF means
-- All key attributes are defined
+- All key attributes are well defined
-- There are no repeating groups in the table
+- There are no repeating groups
 - All attributes are dependent on the primary key

 Converting to 1NF starts with three steps
 1. Eliminate the repeating groups
 2. Identify the primary key
 3. Identify all dependencies

+# Conversion to First Normal Form (1NF) - Supplement
+- Row order do not convey any information
+- There is no mixed data types within a column

 # 1NF Step1 - Eliminate Repeating Groups
 Repeating group: a group of entries existing for a single key value